-Degree requirements in general mathematics are intentionally kept low to maximize the flexibility of the program.
+Degree requirements in applied and computational mathematics are intentionally kept low to maximize the flexibility of the program.
 Contact your advisor to talk about your options and read these tips to help you prepare for your career.

 Use free electives wisely to get the strongest possible degree.

 - Students are strongly encouraged to complete a minor in computer science.

 - It is also a good idea to complete a minor in physics or another science.

 - Students hoping to go to graduate school in applied or computational mathematics should also take MA 4450 Real Analysis and MA 4330 Linear Algebra, if possible.